Import PLC Variables

 To be able to write these variables, make sure that you relax the restrictions on the variables so that we can read and write them.
 Your Data Source Explorer should look something like this:

-Now that we've got our data ready, it's time to define some recipe types.
+Now that you've got your data ready, it's time to define some recipe types.